Alex Clark on the magic of Patrick Melrose

 Toffs behaving beyond badly to one another and themselves, squandering fortunes and kindness and love in increasingly vain attempts to satisfy their unquenchable appetites; brittle, spite-fuelled conversation; beautiful settings made ugly by narcissism and bile.

 It sounds appalling: the worst excesses of Bullingdon Club Britain set down on paper.
-Instead, Edward St Aubyn’s five Patrick Melrose novels constitute one of the most gripping and profound works of fiction of the last quarter century.
+Instead, Edward St Aubyn’s five Patrick Melrose novels constitute one of the most gripping and profound works of fiction of the last quarter of a century.
 And as Patrick, embodied by Benedict Cumberbatch, comes to our television screens, this is an apposite moment to explore what makes these books so special.

 The novels – Never Mind, Bad News, Some Hope, Mother’s Milk and At Last – were written between 1992 and 2011, falling roughly into two groups.
 The first three appeared in the early 1990s, and it wasn’t until well into the new millennium that St Aubyn took up Patrick Melrose’s story once again; in fact, at first, he thought Mother’s Milk was an entirely unrelated novel.
 But the character he has called his alter ego simply wouldn’t stay quiet.